 Double Taxation Avoidance Agreements – DTAAs

-A Global Business Licence 1 qualifies as tax resident in Mauritius and thus benefit from the Double Taxation Avoidance Agreements that Mauritius has established.
-It is taxed at 15% on its chargeable income but it may claim a foreign tax credit of 80%, thus resulting in a maximum effective tax rate of 3%.
+A Global Business Licence qualifies as tax resident in Mauritius and thus benefit from the Double Taxation Avoidance Agreements that Mauritius has established with 44 countries.
+It is taxed at 15% on its chargeable income and it may benefits from a Partial Tax Exemption of 80%.

 Our Legacy Team is help you to establish your fiscal structures and to make full use of the DTAAs in place.
 You are invited to contact us for more information regarding structuring and fiscal optimization.
 However, if you would wish to go ahead and download the DTAAs, they are available below.